 She has a B.A. in Anthropology/Sociology from Middlebury College and an M.A. in Anthropology from Brown.
 Before coming to Brown, she worked for Ashoka, a leading organization in the field of social entrepreneurship.
 Stephanie is co-author of The Civic Imagination: Making a Difference in American Political Life (2014), a collaborative, interdisciplinary ethnography of political engagement in America.

-Yana Stainova is a fourth year Ph.D. student in anthropology.
+Yana Stainova is a Ph.D. student in anthropology.
 She has a BA in International Relations and Spanish from Mount Holyoke College and an MA in anthropology from Brown University.
 Her research is positioned at the intersection of ethics, aesthetics, and violence and explores the role of artistic production in moments of political change.
 For her undergraduate honors thesis The Place of Poetry in the Chilean Transition to Democracy, Yana studied the ways poetry was used as a medium of resistance to the dictatorship.
 In her MA thesis Social Fragility and the Sonorous Gift the Social Resonance of Classical music in the Youth Orchestras of Venezuela's El Sistema, she explored the meaning and significance of music for participants in El Sistema, a classical music education program that every day brings half a million young people into orchestras across Venezuela.
 For herdissertation, Yana continues to work on that topic, studying how participants perceive and use the potential of music to nurture ethical sensibilities, build political imaginations, and engage state power and ideology.
 She is a life-long pianist and flutist.
 Her research is supported by grants from the Tinker Foundation, the Social Science Research Council, the National Science Foundation, and the Mount Holyoke Bardwell Memorial Fellowship.